mi5hmash/SteamDeckBTRFS/README.md

 **Despite that it's simple, you're still <mark>using it at your own risk</mark>.
 I've tried my best to make it foolproof and I always run tests before release until I consider it stable, but some things may show up only after a long time of use.
 You've been warned.**
 # :tipping_hand_person: Yet another repository? | How is it different?
 There are other repositories like mine.
 They are based on replacing entire scripts with the ones that have been already patched.
 My approach is to **patch the original scripts directly** using a small patch file.
-My tool also lets you **perform a reverse patch (unpatch)** operation on the patched scripts or **create a backup** of original scripts so it can be used later to **restore original files**.
+My tool also lets you **perform a reverse patch (unpatch)** operation on the patched scripts or **create a backup** of the original scripts so they can be restored later (**restore backup**).
 # :performing_arts: Pros and cons
 Everything has been well explained in the
 [btrfdeck repository](https://github.com/Trevo525/btrfdeck) by [Trevo525](https://github.com/Trevo525).
 Instead of copy-pasting everything from there here and thus committing plagiarism, I will just encourage you to go there and read the original content of that repo.
 # :runner: Running the script
 Grab the [latest release](https://github.com/mi5hmash/SteamDeckBTRFS/releases/latest) and unpack it on your Steam Deck.
 Then right-click on the ***'_Create a Shortcut on Desktop.sh'*** and select *"Properties"*.
-Navigate to "Permissions" tab and make sure that an "Is executable" checkbox is ticked.
+Navigate to the "Permissions" tab and make sure that an "Is executable" checkbox is ticked.

 <img src="https://github.com/mi5hmash/SteamDeckBTRFS/blob/main/.resources/images/permissions.png" alt="permissions" width="415"/>